SaiRav95/Interest-Rate/README.md

 ## Interest-Rate <br />
-This repository contains codes for you to examine Interest Rate changes in the 1 factor Equilibrium Models: <br />
+This repository contains the 1 factor Equilibrium Models for the short rate. <br />
+There are 2 macros 1 for the graph which is **GraphCode.bas** and 1 is for the Interest Rate Models **InterestRateModels.cls** <br />
+The **InterestRate.xlsm** is the Excel sheet.

+The Interest Rate changes are shown for the following models:
 1) Vasicek Model

 ![webp net-resizeimage 2](https://user-images.githubusercontent.com/44057058/52192784-d38c6e00-2819-11e9-888f-f398f0ff4fd3.png)